dotnet/EntityFramework.Docs/entity-framework/core/modeling/inheritance.md

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/SharedTPHColumns.cs?name=SharedTPHColumns&highlight=9,13)]

 > [!NOTE]
 > Relational database providers, such as SQL Server, will not automatically use the discriminator predicate when querying shared columns when using a cast.
-The query `Url = (blob as RssBlog).Url` would also return the `Url` value for the sibling `Blog` rows.
-To restrict the query to `RssBlog` entities you need to manually add a filter on the discriminator, such as `Url = blob is RssBlog ? (blob as RssBlog).Url : null`.
+The query `Url = (blog as RssBlog).Url` would also return the `Url` value for the sibling `Blog` rows.
+To restrict the query to `RssBlog` entities you need to manually add a filter on the discriminator, such as `Url = blog is RssBlog ? (blog as RssBlog).Url : null`.

 ## Table-per-type configuration